Sexual Harassment Attorney Serving The Greater New York City Area

 Employees have the legal right to come to work without fear of being sexually harassed by a supervisor, co-worker, vendor or client.
 Unfortunately, that is not the case for many workers in New York City and around the world.
 Both men and women are often victims of sexual harassment and many do not report the harassment or seek legal help.
-The attorneys at Lipsky Lowe have significant experience litigating sexual harassment claims and will fight for you.
+The NYC employment attorney at Lipsky Lowe have significant experience litigating sexual harassment claims and will fight for you.

 What Constitutes Sexual Harassment in New York City?